WLNL

 WLNL (1000 AM) is a radio station in Horseheads, New York, United States, serving the Elmira-Corning area.
-The station is owned by Trinity Media, Ltd. 1000 AM is a United States and Mexican clear-channel frequency; WLNL must leave the air from sunset to sunrise to prevent interference with the nighttime skywave signal of WMVP in Chicago.
+The station is owned by Trinity Media, Ltd. 1000 AM.
+Operating on a United States and Mexican clear-channel frequency, WLNL must cease broadcasting from sunset to sunrise to prevent interfering with the nighttime skywave signal of WMVP in Chicago.

 This frequency was put to use from Horseheads in 1967 as WIQT, a full-service adult contemporary station owned by Manuel Panosian.
 Panosian successfully applied for a new license for a station at 820 kHz, and in January 1988, WIQT moved there; simultaneously, the 1000 kHz facility was sold and would air Christian programming for the next 33 years.
 In 2021, the station went silent for seven months and returned with its present conservative talk format under the moniker "The Bell".

 History

 WIQT

-On August 10, 1965, Manuel Panosian, the owner of several clothing stores in Elmira and Horseheads, filed an application with the Federal Communications Commission (FCC) to build a new daytime-only radio station on 1000 kHz in Horseheads.
-Panosian proposed to target his programming at the Horseheads area, feeling it had been insufficiently served by the three existing stations in Chemung County.
-Construction of the station was approved on December 9, 1966, and took place in early 1967.
+Manuel Panosian, the owner of several clothing stores in Elmira and Horseheads, filed an application with the Federal Communications Commission (FCC) on August 10, 1965, to establish a new daytime-only radio station on 1000 kHz in Horseheads.
+Panosian aimed to address the programming at the Horseheads area, which he felt were underserved by the existing three stations in Chemung County.
+The FCC approved the construction on December 9, 1966, and the construction took place in early 1967.
 At one point, the call letters "WI T" were painted on the transmitter building, as the third letter in the call sign had not yet been selected; however, the call sign WIQT would be chosen.

 WIQT began broadcasting on May 7, 1967.
 It was not long before the station expanded to FM.
 In December 1968, a construction permit was granted for a new FM station in Horseheads, and WQIX (100.9 FM) began broadcasting on July 4, 1970.
 By 1979, in addition to the radio stations, Panosian owned six shoe, clothing, and furniture stores in upstate New York, including one in Utica.
 In 1980, the FCC approved a power upgrade for WIQT to the present facility of 5,000 watts daytime and 2,500 watts during critical hours.

 The breakdown of clear-channel radio frequencies in the 1980s created an opening for a new station—which could operate at night—at 820 kHz in the region, and Panosian's first application to move or start a new station on that frequency was filed in 1981.
 The FCC approved his application for 820 kHz in 1987, and work began to add towers to the transmitter site on Philo Road in Horseheads to accommodate the changeover.